vkrapp/GetCleanData_PeerAssessment/codebook.md

 The original data were collected from accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at this site: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-A description of the analysis steps performed by 'run_analysis.R' can be found in the README.
-Steps are also commented in the script.

 ## Variables in UCI_HAR_data.txt